ken0361/Group_Project/Portfolio/System Design.md

 ### Client

 The main languages of our website are HTML5, CSS3 and JavaScript.
-The above three are the basic programming languages for the web design.
+The above three are the basic programming languages for web design.
 Also, in order to build a static website rapidly, we use the prebuilt web components and structures in the Bootstrap 4 as the framework for our web development, such as navigation bars, tables and the cards.

-### Server
+### server

-Node.js is used to build the web server of our website.
+Node.js is used to build the webserver of our website.
 It is a famous web app development based on Chrome’s V8 JavaScript engine.
 The reason why we choose it is we used MQTT to deal with the main part of our data and simplify the whole project, so Node.js and ExpressJS applications meet our request of a simple web server.